 The injuries sustained in head-on collisions can often take months, and even years, to recover from.
 Some head-on collisions result in fatal injuries, leaving families grieving the loss of a loved one.
 Common injuries include:

 - Organ damage

 - Torso damage

 That’s not right.
 Don’t let the insurance companies push you around.
-Let an experienced Albuquerque car accident attorney handle your claim, so you can focus on recovery.
+Let an experienced Albuquerque head-on collision lawyer handle your claim, so you can focus on recovery.
 Attorney Andras Szantho can launch a thorough investigation into what caused your head-on collision and who was responsible.
 He knows how to build a strong claim by using crucial details from the police report and medical evaluation.